EcoGRAPH/ArboMAP/README.md

 of actual data, they are not the actual data, and must not be used as a basis for scientific inference.
 Rather, they are provided so that the user can see an example of the code working well with realistic data.

+ArboMAP was developed by the [EcoGRAPH](http://ecograph.net) research group at the University of Oklahoma with support from NASA.
 We are happy to answer your questions, and we would appreciate feedback on how these tools could be improved.
 Please contact justinkdavis@ou.edu for technical issues about the code, or mcwimberly@ou.edu for questions about the arbovirus modeling project.